LOCATION: Kennett Square | PA

 The courtyard and palm house provide an interesting destination outside the main conservatory.

-The lily ponds were reconfigured in the 1960's to a simplified scheme with the larger rectangular ponds that you see today.
+The lily ponds were reconfigured in the 1960's by Homsey Architects to the simplified scheme with larger rectangular ponds that you see today.